ga-wdi-lessons/devise/readme.md

 ## Learning Objectives

-- Implement user authentication using Devise
+- Explain how Devise helps us implement user authentication
-- `merge` two hashes to associate the user model
-- Use Devise helper methods
 - Explain the difference between encryption and hashing algorithms
+- Use Devise to create a `User` model
+- Associate the `User` model with other models in our app
+- Use Devise helper methods to track which user is logged-in
+- Control user abilities to CRUD based on model associations

 ## Devise (5 minutes / 0:05)